-As part of Oakridge Chiropractic’s multi-disciplinary approach to getting your body functioning at its best, our clinic has five fully qualified and certified massage therapists on staff.
-Lucy, Rackel, Alicia, Sanja and Cheryl offer a full range of massage techniques to their patients.
+As part of Oakridge Chiropractic’s multi-disciplinary approach to getting your body functioning at its best, our clinic has fully qualified and certified massage therapists on staff.
+Lucy, Rackel, Sanja and Ashley offer a full range of massage techniques to their patients.

 Benefits for the entire body.

 Massage therapy is the art of systematic and scientific manipulations of the soft tissue of the body.
 It has been practiced therapeutically around the world for centuries, and today, it’s a form of natural therapy for the wear and tear of daily living; helping with stress, injuries, relaxation and general well-being.
 Because massage benefits every system of the body (including our nervous, muscular and immune systems), it can help with a range of different health problems.

 A drug-free alternative.